What is good broadband speed?

 No necessarily, it’s worth talking directly to your provider to see if they can advise you.
 It can depend on several factors, including where you live.
 If you are unsure what speeds are available in your area you can check with our broadband checker.

-You can also bump up your home signal with Wi-Fi gold, which boosts your signal around your house.
+You can also bump up your home signal with Wi-Fi plus, which boosts your signal around your house.

 Do I need to get Superfast or Ultrafast Broadband?